CMHAAorg/cmhaa-website/site/content/resources/thriving-from-the-start-supporting-mentally-healthy-workplaces-for-people-early-in-their-career.md

       To register for our next event tailored to EIC individuals, join the Thriving from the Start Network by getting in touch at earlycareer@cmhaa.org.au.
     content: ""
-  - type: quote
-    quote_text: Mental health and wellbeing is not a ‘nice to have’ – it’s a need to have
-    quote_author: Jerome Doraisamy
 ---
 Today, mental health in young people has never been in sharper focus.
 The pandemic has caused a surge in anxiety, isolation, uncertainty, financial hardship and other challenges, highlighting the need for open, honest conversations about these issues – especially in the workplace.